Can I Reopen a Claim That Was Closed with No Payment?

 - File a bad faith lawsuit if necessary

 At Williams Law, P.A., we’ve helped homeowners across Florida challenge zero-dollar claims and recover what they’re rightfully owed.
-From Tampa to Orlando, Naples to Pensacola.
-We fight for property owners who’ve been shortchanged by their insurers.
+We fight for property owners whose insurers have shortchanged them.